-The TCB extension is an array of pointers in the TCB.
 The number of pointers in the area is the same as the number of user extension sets configured.
 This allows an application to augment the TCB with user-defined information.
 For example, an application could implement task profiling by storing timing statistics in the TCB's extended memory area.
 When a task context switch is being executed, the TASK_SWITCH extension could read a real-time clock to calculate how long the task being swapped out has run as well as timestamp the starting time for the task being swapped in.